Kapcash/bookmark-switcher/README.md

 **THIS IS STILL UNDER ACTIVE DEVELOPMENT**

-**I WILL NOT BE RESPONSIBLE IF YOU LOOSE ANY OF YOUR BOOKMARK**
+**I WILL NOT BE RESPONSIBLE IF YOU LOOSE ANY OF YOUR BOOKMARK** Please consider making a backup before installing this add-on.

 ## How it works

 Just click the new extension icon it provides and you'll have a new bookmark toolbar!

+You can also switch the toolbar using the keyboard shortcut Alt+Space

 ## What's next?